 Do you believe that quitters never win and winners never quit?
 Well, that’s untrue according to Seth Godin.
 In reality, winners and high-achievers attain outstanding results precisely because they know when to quit and when to persevere.
-The Dip is a small book that offers simple but powerful tips on when to stick and when to let go.
-In The Dip summary, we’ll explain why it’s so hard to quit the wrong things and stick to the right things and what it means to “quit strategically”.
-For the full details and tips, do get a copy of the book or our complete book summary bundle.
+The Dip: A Little Book That Teaches You When To Quit (And When To Stick) is a small book that offers simple but powerful tips on when to stick and when to let go.
+In this free version of The Dip summary, you’ll learn why it’s so hard to quit the wrong things and stick to the right things and what it means to “quit strategically”.

 People often don’t quit when they should.
 They may hang on to a dead-end job or a sunset business out of habit or pride, or they may cling on to status quo out of comfort.
 In the process, they incur opportunity costs, since their time, energy and resources could have been redirected to more productive alternatives.
 On the other hand, people also quit when they shouldn’t.
 They may quit in the midst of pain and setbacks, when they could have achieved success if they pushed just a little longer and harder.

-The Dip essentially covers 2 anchor concepts: (i) becoming the best in the world and (ii) understanding the 3 Curves in life.
+This book essentially covers 2 anchor concepts: (i) becoming the best in the world and (ii) understanding the 3 Curves in life.
 We’ll now outline both ideas briefly.
-Do get the full mojo from our full 9-page summary or The Dip book.
+You can get the full mojo from our full 9-page summary bundle of The Dip.

 Becoming the Best in the World